35 Easy Swaps That Make Every Meal Healthier

 Swap Gummies for Organic Fruit Leathers

 Although we can't deny that they're delicious, store-bought gummies are nothing more than gelatin mixed with sugar and food dye.
 So, needless to say, they're far from nutritious.
-Next time you get a hankering for the fruity treat, either make your own gummies (check out our collagen recipes or get your hands on a fruit leather made solely from fruits and veggies.
-We like Matt's Munchies and Veggie-Go's Organic Chewy Fruit & Veggie Snacks.
+Next time you get a hankering for the fruity treat, either make your own gummies (check out our collagen recipes) or get your hands on a fruit leather made solely from fruits and veggies.